The handlebody group is a virtual duality group: Background on (virtual) duality groups

 \begin{proof}This is \cite[Theorem 6.2]{be}.
 If $G$ is torsion-free then $G$ acts freely on $M$, and $G$ is of type $\mathit{FP}$ since it admits a classifying space $M/G$ of the homotopy type of a finite CW complex.
 The result is then immediate from \cref{b-e criterion} and \cref{action}.
 If $G$ is only virtually torsion-free then we merely replace $G$ by a finite-index torsion-free subgroup. \end{proof}

 \cref{criterion} generalises the fact that fundamental groups of closed aspherical manifolds are Poincar\'e duality groups with trivial dualising module (noting that the reduced homology of the empty space is $\Z$ in degree $-1$).
 The geometric criterion of \cref{criterion} leads to large classes of examples of (virtual) duality groups.
 In particular: \begin{enumerate} \item Arithmetic groups are virtual duality groups.
 One chooses for $M$ the Borel--Serre bordification \cite{borelserre} of the associated symmetric space.
 The fact that the boundary has the homotopy type of a wedge of spheres is the Solomon--Tits theorem. \item The mapping class group of an orientable surface is a virtual duality group \cite{harer,ivanov}.
 One chooses for $M$ the \emph{thick part of Teichm\"uller space} (which will be discussed further shortly); one could alternatively use Harvey's bordification of Teichm\"uller space.
-The fact that the boundary has the homotopy type of a wedge of spheres is the heart of Harer's proof. \item Fundamental groups of knot complements are duality groups.
+The fact that the boundary has the homotopy type of a wedge of spheres is the heart of Harer's proof. \item Fundamental groups of knot complements are duality groups (see Example 1 in Section VIII.9 of \cite{brown2}: this also contains some helpful, more general, discussion).
 One chooses for $M$ the universal cover of the complement of a tubular neighborhood of a knot in $S^3$.
 The fact that knot groups are duality groups can also be seen more directly. \end{enumerate}

 Our proof that the handlebody mapping class group is a virtual duality group will likewise be an application of the above criterion.